MTV Global: History

 In the fall of 2014, the channel's website was transferred to the organizers of the MTV Europe Music Awards, now when switching to the website mtv.tv, redirects to the site tv.mtvema.com.

 In the summer of 2015, MTV Europe reissued the inter-program screensavers of TV channels, focusing on the initiative MTVBump.com, and provided more social screensavers created by MTV viewers.

-On March 1, 2016, MTV Europe switched to widescreen broadcasting (16:9).
+On 1 March 2016, MTV Europe switched to widescreen broadcasting (16:9).

 In December 2017, MTV received a new design, similar to Latin American and Brazilian MTV.
 Other local MTV channels across Europe have also started using similar on-air branding.

-Since June 2019, all music videos are broadcast only until 8:00 Central European time, with the exception of the Euro Top chart on Friday from 9 to 11:00.
+Since June 2019, all music videos are broadcast only until 8:00 Central European time, with the exception of the Euro Top Chart on Friday from 9 to 11:00.

-In 2020 the editorial department moved to Amsterdam from Warsaw.
+In 2020, the editorial department moved to Amsterdam from Warsaw.

-On January 26, 2021, MTV Europe has been renamed MTV Global, now the channel has the right to serve 111 countries of the world the channel is only available in those countries where there is no localized version of MTV, and in some countries the channel cannot broadcast due to conflicting content with local laws.
+On 26 January 2021, MTV Europe has been renamed MTV Global, now the channel has the right to serve 111 countries of the world the channel is only available in those countries where there is no localized version of MTV, and in some countries the channel cannot broadcast due to conflicting content with local laws.
 MTV Global retains the Czech license (RRTV) in order to ensure the continuation of legal broadcasting in the European Union in accordance with the EU Audiovisual Media Services Directive (AVMSD) and the Single Market Law after the UK leaves the European Union.
 On September 14 of the same year, a rebranding was carried out, which included an updated version of the logo and a new design.

-On August 1, 2022, in honor of the 35th anniversary of MTV Global, the first Bumper was shown.

-On September 8 and 19, 2022, due to the death and funeral of Queen Elizabeth II, the TV channel removed all entertainment programs from the air.
+On 8 and 19 September 2022, due to the death and funeral of Queen Elizabeth II, the TV channel removed all entertainment programs from the air.
 Two music blocks were introduced: "Programming Pause" and "Nothing but Music", which broadcast relaxed and gloomy music videos.

 At the beginning of 2023, a new program "MTV Movies" was presented, it tells about the novelties of cinema.

+In August 2023, MTV Global replaced the local MTV channel in Australia and New Zealand.

+The channel was closed in Australia on November 1, 2025.